m13salama/Blog/content/posts/Hacktrick23.md

 You can make many approaches to this problem like RL and Informed search, we will talk about our approach later.
 [for the official documentation here.](https://github.com/HackTrick23/HackTrick23)
 # Riddles
-Let's talk about the riddles firstly, there was 4 types of riddles each has a different weight (captcha=10, cipher=20, server=30, PCAP=40) To be honest the riddles difficulity level was disappointing.
-At our preperation for the hackathon we expected more than that.
+Let's talk about the riddles firstly, there were 4 types of riddles each has a different weight (captcha=10, cipher=20, server=30, PCAP=40) To be honest the riddles' difficulty level was disappointing.
+In our preparation for the hackathon, we expected more than that.
-In the next few lines, I will show snippets of code for out team "code of duty" and our friends team "respectively" you will know the reason for that in the DRAMA part stay tuned.
+In the next few lines, I will show snippets of code for our team -"code of duty"- and our friends' team -"respectively"- you will know the reason for that in the DRAMA part stay tuned.
 ## Captcha
 You are given an amazon captcha in the form of 2D list and the target is to return the text inside it.
 Solving it literrally took from us 2 lines of code using easyOCR open source library which depends on pytorch.
 An easier library was amazon captcha and it needs 2 lines of code too.